Patagonia

 When

-Most people complete the trek during the spring through fall months (it is possible to complete the trek in winter, but a guide is recommended).
+Most people complete the W-Trek during the southern hemisphere's spring through fall months, between October and March.
+It is also possible to complete the trek in winter, but a guide is recommended.
 Peak travel is in January and February.
 Expect rain almost daily, along with sun, possible snow and high wind.
 In fact, just expect all four seasons in one day.

 How